-Plus500 and FP Markets are leading online brokers in 2021 with excellent trading experiences.
+Plus500 and FP Markets are leading online broker with excellent trading experiences.
 Plus500 is a trustworthy broker with top-tier licenses, including the FCA, ASIC, and MAS.
 It offers premium trading platforms and some educational tools.
 We recommend it for experienced traders, as its research and educational materials are limited.

 |Broker Name||Plus500||FP Markets|